phthom/icp31/5-Microclimate.md

 namespace/microclimate created
 ```

-Replace the ipaddress with the one from the cluster:
+Login with Cloudctl (replace the ipaddress with the one for the cluster):

 `cloudctl login -a https://ipaddress:8443 -n microclimate --skip-ssl-validation`